 Can you wear makeup while using contact lenses?

-Yes, but makeup should be applied after inserting the lenses and lenses should not be worn before removing makeup.
-Waterproof and fragrance-free makeup products are recommended.
+Yes, but makeup should be applied after the lenses are inserted, and the lenses should not be on before removing makeup.
+Water-resistant and fragrance-free makeup products are preferable.

-Can a contact lens get lost in the eye?
+Can a lens get lost in the eye?

-No, a contact lens cannot get lost behind the eye.
+No, a contact lens cannot move to the back of the eye.
 The structure of the eye does not allow this.
-However, a lens can slip under the eyelid, which can be corrected with gentle eye movements.
+However, the lens can slide under the eyelid, and gentle eye movements can help reposition it.

 Creation Date : 30.04.2025